 This is not a joke.
 People have done similar things.
 For instance, in Oakland, America, an artist combines skip diving, upcycling, and funds from donations to build small shelters for the homeless in his community cheaply.
 If he can achieve so much through upcycling, you shouldn’t find it difficult to save some money by upcycling your old items or make extra cash by combining skip diving, upcycling, and a garage sale.

 Let’s look at ways you can save by upcycling stuff

 You can turn just about anything into something else or something new with upcycling.
 Below are some great examples.

 - Instead of buying new shoes, you can dye your old ones to bring out their appeal and sheen.

 - Convert a groundnut butter jar into a piggy bank.

 - Cut and sew old jeans into shopping bags.

 - Don’t throw away your old clothes and towels.
-Neither should you waste money buying cleaning cloths.
+Neither should you waste money buying cleaning clothes.
 You can turn the former into the latter.
 Cut out any buttons, zips, waistbands… and you are good to go.

 - Build your dog a kennel using wood from your old furniture.
 You can also make a bed for the dog using fabric and padding from your old cushion.

 Your upcycling options are limitless.
-It doesn’t mater if you don’t have the skill required to pull off a particular upcycling idea.
+It doesn’t matter if you don’t have the skill required to pull off a particular upcycling idea.
 There’s always the internet and the wealth of free information it contains.
 Always remember, it’s wasteful to spend on new products or items when you have the means to upcycle and save money.